GabMtz19/data_structures_2/README.md

 # data_structures_2
-Data structures implemented for class activities.
+Implementation of data structures used for school courses.